Skip to main menu Skip to content Skip to footer

 Acknowledge emotions

 First, acknowledge that this will likely be a difficult day for your family.
 Recognizing this is important.
 Sometimes families — both parents and children — feel they need to put on a brave face when they are feeling sad.
-But it is okay to feel sad and show grief.
-“As a rule of thumb, avoidance is a bad idea because it makes us feel worse in the medium and long term,” notes Jamie Howard, PhD, a clinicial psychologist and director of the Trauma and Resilience Program at the Child Mind Institute, “Our emotions don’t really respond well to being closeted.
+But it is OK to feel sad and show grief.
+“As a rule of thumb, avoidance is a bad idea because it makes us feel worse in the medium and long term,” notes Jamie Howard, PhD, a clinicial psychologist who specializes in trauma.
+“Our emotions don’t really respond well to being closeted.
 They find a way out.”
 Hiding your own grief can also make your children feel like the sadness they may be feeling is bad.
 However, try not to let children see you at your most upset moments, as they may begin to worry about you or feel insecure.

 Make a plan